MSU-Libraries/catalog/docs/CICD.md

 !!! note

-    The `traefik-public` stack is shared by all of the stacks because it controls routing public requests to the relavent stack based on the host name.
+    The `traefik` stack is shared by all of the stacks because it controls routing public requests to the relavent stack based on the host name.
     branch: wip-code, no url